Deadlift

 • Rounding of the back: This can lead to serious injuries to the back.
 Make sure to maintain a straight or neutral spine throughout the lift.

-• Too early hip extension: Many people lift their hips too quickly before the bar has left the ground, which causes the back to take too much strain.
+• Too early hip extension: Many people lift their hips too quickly before the bar has left the ground, causing the back to take too much strain.
 Keep your hips low until the bar has passed your knees.

 • Overstretching at the top: There is no need to lean too far back when standing upright.
 Stand straight, without compressing the lower back unnecessarily.